newswim/learning_links/pages/docs/index.md

 title: Intro
 ---

-This archive will contain links organized primarily by subject matter, and secondarily by date.
+This archive will contain links organized primarily by subject matter, then by date.